 Japanese Bobtail cats love their owner and will want to spend endless amounts of time with you, unlike many other cats who would be perfectly content to spend hours on end by themselves.
 Japanese Bobtails also love to play and are known to learn to play fetch or at least bring a toy to their human when they are ready to begin playing.

 Japanese Bobtail cats also have a very prominent purr that you can sometimes hear from across the room.
 If you pick up your Japanese Bobtail and they begin to purr immediately, that is a sure sign that they love you very much and are happy to be in your arms.

 They are Athletically Built

 If you already own a Japanese Bobtail cat or have looked them up online, you may have noticed that their hind legs are a bit longer than their front legs are.
 This aids them in their ability to jump and pounce up high and over long distances.

-Some Japanese Bobtail cat owners have even taken them to cat agility courses to allow them to exercise their legs and work on their jumping power.
+Some Japanese Bobtail cat owners have even taken them to cat agility courses, similar to dog agility courses, to allow them to exercise their legs and work on their jumping power.
 This is made even easier considering that this particular breed can be rather agreeable and will likely allow you to put them on a leash and they will cooperate.

 Their Bobtail Comes from a Mutation